DevNiru2704/js-hindi-youtube/README.md

 # js-hindi-youtube
-A code repository for chai aur code youtube channel
+A code repository for when I first learn from chai aur code youtube channel